 - Have completed a minimum of 50 log book hours of actual on-road driving (excluding any 3-for-1 bonus hours) and should include night driving

 To apply for a free place you need to contact a course provider to enrol in a course and complete the Safer Drivers Course Concession Application form.
 You will also need to provide a copy of your Health Care Card or Pensioner Concession Card to your course provider.

-Visit the Roads and Maritime website to find a Safer Drivers Course provider and speak to them about the free places.
+Visit the Transport for NSW website to find a Safer Drivers Course provider and speak to them about the free places.

 Frequently asked questions